 5. True friends listen with empathy, learning the hopes, dreams, fears, and struggles of each other.

 6. True friends celebrate one another's success, proud of each other's accomplishments without a hint of envy.

 7. True friends are trustworthy, maintaining all confidences shared with unimpeachable honour and self-respect, knowing that gossip separates the best of friends.

 8. True friends are loyal, respecting and defending one another's character, reputation and motives, as far as truth allows, while addressing any issues or concerns between them promptly and privately, ensuring misunderstandings never fester.

 I admit I have accounts with FB, Linkedin, and Twitter.
 I use them to possibly begin relationships, not to build - building relationships takes more than social media.
 It takes work.
-My friend Claude Hamilton, a co-founder of the LIFE business once said to me..."Phil, all the skills and one-liners you used to get Catherine to date you is not what got Catherine to accept your marriage proposal (so true - it was my devilish good looks, charm and the rubber boots I wore on my feet!).
-And what it takes to get married is certainly not what it takes to stay married".
+All the skills and one-liners I used to get Catherine to date me is not what got Catherine to accept my marriage proposal (it was my devilish good looks, charm and the rubber boots I wore on my feet!). - what it takes to get married is certainly not what it takes to stay married".

 It's a totally different game.
 Just like getting to be the champion is different than staying the champ.

 Facebook and social media "relationships" are weak and have little value - having 978 friends on social media is unlikely to yield meaningful long-lasting relationships.
 Think about the relationship you have with your spouse and the time spent with him/her to develop a long-lasting relationship based on trust.
 Conversely, you can create "relationships" with people around the world via social media in the matter of a few clicks.
 These a low-quality connection, that develop into nothing more than thin, surface-level relationships.